drbean/curriculum/correspondence/slides.md

 Or, get a student at the front to put his/her hand up while the activity is still going on.

+## When you don't understand what page of the book an exercise is about

+You should say:

+What page is this [exercise [on]]?

+## When you don't understand what the right answer is

+You should say:

+What is the answer [to this [exercise]]?

+## When you think your answer is not wrong, but moodle says it is wrong

+You should say:

+What is wrong with this answer?
+It looks OK to me.

+## Seek and you shall find

+Seek and you shall find.
+Ask and it will be given to you.
+(Matthew 7:7)

+It's *not* the idea that you're not supposed to speak to the teacher.

+It *is* the idea that you *are* supposed to speak to the teacher.

 # The 8 characteristics of good business communication (8 C's)

 ## Clear